Partnering with non-profit organizations

 - Organizations without 501(c) (3) status, we do not fund organizations utilizing a fiscal sponsor

-- Organizations who partner with Tour de Fat or Clips of Faith and receive funds from these events
+- Organizations who partner with Tour de Fat and receive funds from this event

 - Debt reduction